wallarm/product-documentation/docs/admin-en/configure-ip-blocking-en.md

 ### Blocking with NGINX

-This method is the most resource-intensive one.
+This method is the most resource‑intensive one.
 However, it allows customizing the message that the user sees when the request is blocked.

 [Read more...](configure-ip-blocking-nginx-en.md).